Written by Karl Perera, MA, DipLC

 This study published in 2015 in the International Journal of Sports Sciences and Fitness, shows how visualisation techniques helped reduce anxiety and build confidence in female cricket players.
 The fact that visualisation has been studied widely in various situations suggests that it could also be highly effective for the promotion of self confidence in general.

-Let’s now look at how visualisation works and how you can use it to build your confidence.
+Let’s now look at how visualisation works and how you can use it to build your confidence and reduce anxiety.

 Blackwell (2019) also mentions how mental imagery can be used to help make decisions about how to behave in certain situations that face a person.
 You can use visualisation to play out something in your mind and rehearse different actions and see what happens.
 This is all based on imagination, but it works.
 There is a lot of evidence that, as Blackwell also states, suggests that experiencing all the senses of a situation in your mind is close to actually experiencing them in reality.

 I have also used visualisation to go over what happened when I acted in a certain way and to relive an experience.
-This can be a form of feedback and you might ask yourself how you could of behaved or reacted differently and imagine what would have happened.
+This was extremely helpful to me when I was suffering from shyness.
+Visualization exercises can be a kind of feedback and you might ask yourself how you could have behaved or reacted differently and imagine what would have happened.
 This can be an effective way to learn from experience and decide what you can improve for the next time you face that challenge.

 I myself have in the past suffered from depression and know how seriously it can impact confidence and motivation.
-In a interesting article Blackwell and Holmes recount how visualisation and focus on positive outcomes can be used to help treat depression.
-This is indeed good news and shows the power of visualisation.
+In an interesting article Blackwell and Holmes (2017) recount how positive visualization focusing on successful outcomes can be used to help treat depression.
+This is indeed good news and shows the power of visualisation techniques.

 Enjoy the excitement of an amazing new journey to unstoppable self-confidence.